rjeprasad/RappleColorPicker/README.md

 Default picker size - 230x358 (without title) or 230x384 (with title)

-- Open color picker with default look & feel
+### Open color picker
 ```ruby
 RappleColorPicker.openColorPallet(onViewController: self, title: "Color Picker", origin: point, cellSize: .small, attributes: attributes, tag: tag) { (color, tag) in
     // your code here
     RappleColorPicker.close()
 }
 ```
-All the parameter of above method comes with values to create default looc and feel.
-So you can just simply use as below:
+- All the parameter of above method defined with default values to create the default look and feel.
+So you can just simply call;
 ```ruby
 RappleColorPicker.openColorPallet(tag: tag) { (color, tag) in
     // your code here